GENI-NSF/geni-tools/README-stitching.txt

  excluding a failed hop or a set of failed VLAN tags).
 Stitcher will retry that up to 5 times.
 After that or on other kinds of errors, stitcher will delete any existing reservations and exit.
+ - Stitcher remembers the aggregates where it made reservations.
+If you use `stitcher.py` for later `renewsliver` or `sliverstatus` or `deletesliver` or other calls, `stitcher will invoke the command at all the right aggregates.

 === Stitching Computation Service ===